rust-lang/rust/README.md

 ## Usage

-To compile Rust code to `wasxi`, you should usually use the [cargo-wasix](https://github.com/wasix-org/cargo-wasix) cargo wrapper.
+To compile Rust code to `wasix`, you should usually use the [cargo-wasix](https://github.com/wasix-org/cargo-wasix) cargo wrapper.

 It will automatically download pre-built versions of the wasix Rust toolchain,